siddoit/Portfolio-Website/README.md

 ## Deployment

-This portfolio is currently deployed on [e.g., GitHub Pages / Vercel].
-You can view it live at:
+While this portfolio is my work in progress, my complete resume can viewed live at:
 [https://siddoit.github.io/](https://siddoit.github.io/)

 ## Contact